suryarajendhran/scholared-landing/content/pages/index.md

         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >
+          We get it.
 Research is boring.
 And time-consuming.
 And risky.
 So Scholared decided to take the most difficult aspect of learning and began to perfect it.
 So you can get started with your edtech solution knowing you are backed by rigorous research and testing.
         actions:
           - label: Learn More
             url: /features